 4. Use temporary privilege escalation

-IT teams can enhance their privileged account management by operating temporary privilege escalation.
+IT teams can enhance their privileged access management by operating temporary privilege escalation.
 This provides privileges on a just-in-time basis.
 Escalation applies for a defined period.
 Permissions are limited to specific object attributes, devices, or network operations.

 5. Separate duties to limit individual risks